You’ve been working hard to get great photos of your handmade products only to find out when you go to upload them, some look kinda yellow or blue.

 Do you see how the color changes depending on the settings?
 Some look warmer while others look cooler.

-You can fix the white balance when you edit your photos, but it’s best to try and set the white balance to the lighting source you’re using so you have minimal color correcting to do later.
+While you CAN fix the white balance when you edit your photos, but it’s best to try and set the white balance to the lighting source you’re using so you have minimal color correcting to do later.
 Believe me, depending on how severe the color cast is, it may not be worth editing to fix it, so make your life easier by correcting the white balance before you take a photo.

 How to adjust your white balance